-The United States’ debt load has risen substantially since the start of the millennium raising concerns to some of the country’s long-term financial health.
+The United States’ debt load has risen substantially since the start of the millennium, raising concerns for the country’s long-term financial health in some citizens.
 But who owns all of this debt?
 A nation’s debt consists of the total amount of bonds it has issued or sold.
-The U.S. debt sits at just over $21 trillion as of June 2018, and the largest investors in U.S. Treasuries are other governments and central banks.
+The U.S. debt sits at just over $22 trillion in February 2020, and the largest investors in U.S. Treasuries are other governments and central banks.

 China's Large Position in U.S. Treasuries